varvet/serenade.js/README.md

 div[class="progress" style:width=progress]
 ```

-Style names should be camel-cased, like in JavaScript, not dash-cased, like in
+Style names should be camelCased, like in JavaScript, not dash-cased, like in
 CSS.
 That means you should write `style:backgroundColor=color`, not
 `style:background-color=color`.